Roblox/creator-docs/content/en-us/players/leaderboards.md

 There are two ways to control what order stats will display in:

-1. If a stat has an `Class.Instance` inside it called `IsPrimary`, that stat will appear first in the list.
+1. If a stat has an `Class.BoolValue` inside it called `IsPrimary` with a value of `True`, that stat will appear first in the list.
 2. If a stat has a `Class.NumberValue` inside it called `Priority`, then value of the `Priority` value will be used to determine its order.
 Higher priority values appear first.

 There are several caveats to be aware of when using the stat ordering features: